ynab/hubot-github-adapter/README.md

 ####Configure your Hubot

+Set the `HUBOT_GITHUB_TOKEN` environment variable to the token you created above.

 Let's say you gave your Hubot user the name "BestHubotEver" You'll want to start your hubot with that name: